-Sometimes movies can teach us lessons about money, and it doesn’t get much better than kicking back with a bucket of buttery popcorn and watching a good movie unfold on the big screen.
-(Kicking back with a bag of microwave popcorn and watching a movie on your own TV screen ain’t too shabby either—and it’s cheaper!)
-But while we usually look to films for entertainment, just beneath the surface often lies a lesson.
+Sometimes movies can teach us lessons about money management, and it doesn’t get much better than kicking back with a bucket of buttery popcorn and watching a good movie unfold on the big screen or on your own TV—plus, it’s cheaper!
+And while we usually look to films for entertainment, just beneath the surface often lies a lesson.

 The following is a list of just a few movies that have highlighted some very important lessons about money and spending, and how it can impact other facets of our lives.
-So without further ado, here are five films related to money that we can all learn a thing or two from.
+So without further ado, here are 12 films about money (or important money lessons) that we can all learn a thing or two from.

 This movie begins with a couple who can’t rub two loonies together.
 David (Woody Harrelson), a talented architect, and Diana (Demi Moore), a successful real estate agent, aren’t prepared when a recession hits, which too many of us can relate to.
 In a last-ditch effort to save their home, the couple heads to Las Vegas to try to win their mortgage money by gambling.
 Unfortunately, the cards are not in their favour, and they lose it all.
 A lot happens from there—including a mysterious billionaire showing up to "help" bail them out—but the lesson is all the same: it doesn’t pay to gamble.